Choose another writer in this calendar:

 As a photographer Rulfo concentrated on nature, architecture and people; especially sixteenth-century churches and pre-Columbian buildings ad ruins fascinated him.
 His early black and white pictures in the 1930s were taken with a Leica, a high-quality German camera.
 Later he used Hasselblad and Rolleiflex 60x60 format cameras, also widely used by professionals.
 (A Companion to Juan Rulfo by Steven Boldy, 2016, p.
 173) His first published series of photograps appeared in 1949 in the journal América.

-From the early 1960s Rulfo was a staff member and later the director of the editorial department of National Institute for Indigenous Studies, where he edited seventy anthropological and archaeological volumes on indigenous peoples.
-The work took him away from writing fiction.
+From the early 1960s Rulfo was a staff member and later the director of the editorial department of National Institute for Indigenous Studies (the INI), where he edited anthropological and archaeological volumes on indigenous peoples.
+Curiously, there are not many Indigenous characters in Pedro Páramo.
+He once said that "despite heading the Departemento de Publicaciones of the Instituto Nacional Indigenista, and having brought to press more than 88 studies of social anthropology, I still do not know how and why the Indigenous mind works".
+(A Latin American Existentialist Ethos: Modern Mexican Literature and Philosophy by Stephanie Merrim, pp. 114-115) The daily work took him away from writing fiction.
 In 1980 Rulfo was elected member of the Mexican Academy of Letters.
 His many awards include the National Literature Prize in 1970 and Príncipe de Asturias Prize in 1983.
 Rulfo died in Mexico City on January 7, 1986.

 Cruel view of human existence marked Rulfo's world – a girl is